 Lack of Oxygen Flow

 Though common, this alert can be one of the easiest to fix.
-If your oxygen concentrator does not detect sufficient airflow, it will begin beeping.
+It will begin beeping if your oxygen concentrator does not detect sufficient airflow.
 This may occur with a damaged or kinked tube.
 To silence this alarm, simply inspect your oxygen tubing for damage or kinks.
 Replace any damaged tubing and untangle any kinked tubing.
 If the alarm does not resolve itself, check the troubleshooting section of your manual or contact our customer care team.

 The Unit is Overheated

-Overheating can be caused by a number of things.
+Overheating can be caused by several things.
 These causes can include being placed in a poorly ventilated room, a clogged filter, or even a clogged motor/fan.
 If the overheating alarm begins to beep, turn the device off and wait for it to cool down.
 Turn the device on again.
 If the problem continues, the device may require maintenance.

 Alarms on Your Oxygen Concentrator

-Most oxygen units come with a number of safety features installed to avoid damage to your equipment.
+Most oxygen units come with several safety features installed to avoid damage to your equipment.
 These usually come in the form of audible alarms with or without blinking lights.
 While every oxygen machine is different, let the below serve as a guide for what the problem may be.
 For specific issues, reference your device’s user manual.

 A beeping noise with no flashing light could indicate a power issue.
 Unplug and then plug the machine back in.
 Check your breakers.
 Check the outlet by plugging in something else to see if you get power.
 If not, plug the concentrator into a known, working electrical outlet.
 If the beeping persists, contact our customer care team.